vitaliiorlov/omarchy-on-cachyos/README.md

 ## 1. Introduction

 This project provides an installation script for implementing DHH's Omarchy configuration on top of CachyOS.
-Omarchy is an 'opinionated' desktop setup, based on Hyprland, that emphasizes simplicity and productivity, while CachyOS offers a performance-optimized Arch Linux distribution.
+Omarchy is an 'opinionated' desktop setup, based on Hyprland that emphasizes simplicity and productivity, while CachyOS offers a performance-optimized Arch Linux distribution.

 ## 2. What This Script Does and Does Not Do